+A herniated disc occurs when a disc pushes out of the disc space and into the spinal cord, resulting in pain, numbness, tingling and weakness when compression occurs.
 While the most common cause of a herniated disc is the natural aging process of the spine, sometimes a sport-related injury can cause damage to a disc.
 In some cases, participation in a sport that requires repetitive twisting and bending can increase the stress placed on the spine, leading to an early development of a herniated disc and other degenerative spine conditions.

-Help reduce the risk of a herniated disc caused by sports
+Reduce the risk of a herniated disc caused by sports

 In addition to learning the skill set that ensures success on the field, rink, court or golf course, athletes should take the following tips into consideration:

-- A brief warmup session ensures that muscles are relaxed, joints are loose and blood is circulating.
+- A brief warm-up session ensures that muscles are relaxed, joints are loose and blood is circulating

-- Proper weight training ensures that the muscles of the core, neck and back can do their part to support the spine.
+- Proper weight training ensures that the muscles of the core, neck and back can do their part to support the spine

-- Taking breaks is important because most injuries occur when athletes are tired and have reached their physical limit.
+- Taking breaks is important because most injuries occur when athletes are tired and have reached their physical limit

 Other factors that contribute to a herniated disc

 For more moderate disc damage, we offer a minimally invasive decompression surgery that removes a small portion of the herniated disc to relieve pressure on the pinched nerve root that is causing your pain.
-However, if the herniated disc damage is more severe, our surgeons will remove the disc entirely and replace it with an artificial disc and/or bone grafts to help stabilize the spine and reduce pain.
+However, if the herniated disc damage is more severe, our board-certified surgeons+ will remove the disc entirely and replace it with an artificial disc or bone graft to help stabilize the spine and reduce pain.